andrewmolyuk/pixar/README.md

 CSV file name for actions output.
 If this option is set, the application will create a CSV file with the actions for detailed check and review.

+#### concurrent
+Limit of actions amount to perform at the same time.
+Default value is 100.

 ## Examples